 How do the boys beat a cheating Hal at basketball?
 By standing on each other's shoulders to make a tower, then punching him in the groin when he tries a jump shot.

 "The future is now, old man."

-- After a teacher forces Malcolm to embarrass Reese via secret video surveillance (which ends up spreading through the whole school), Malcolm fights back the only way he can: he barricades himself into the school radio room á la Harrison Bergeron, grabs everyone’s permanent records, and announces everyone's embarrassing secrets over the intercom to humiliate everyone as an "apology" for humiliating Reese.
-During the next day of school, everyone appears hesitant to so much as speak to one another — except for Reese, who gleefully walks around and talks about everyone's secrets to their faces.
+After a teacher forces Malcolm to embarrass Reese via secret video surveillance (which ends up spreading through the whole school), Malcolm fights back the only way he can: he barricades himself into the school radio room á la Harrison Bergeron, grabs everyone’s permanent records, and announces everyone's embarrassing secrets over the intercom to humiliate everyone as an "apology" for humiliating Reese.
+Three weeks later after Malcolm serves his suspension for the stunt, everyone appears hesitant to so much as speak to one another — except for Reese, who gleefully walks around and talks about everyone's secrets to their faces.

-- Said teacher (Smug Snake and Jerk Ass extraordinaire Mr. Herkabe) pulls a similar stunt in his last appearance by humiliating Reese in an attempt to blackmail Malcolm.
-This time, though, Malcolm gives Herkabe himself some sweet payback by arranging a dodgeball session pitting him against Reese.
-Malcolm walks away satisfied as Herkabe feebly tries to use his smart mouth to Break Them by Talking while Reese and the other students in the background gleefully and repeatedly bounce dodgeballs off him hard enough to rebound against the gymnasium's vaulted ceiling.
+Said teacher (Smug Snake and Jerkass extraordinaire Mr. Herkabe) pulls a similar stunt in his last appearance by humiliating Reese in an attempt to blackmail Malcolm.
+This time, though, a turn of events causes Herkabe's academic achievements to be revoked due to him skipping a semester of physical education.
+Herkabe decides to retake the class even though he is an adult now, but Reese shows up and pelts him with dodgeballs.
+Malcolm walks away satisfied as Herkabe feebly tries to use his smart mouth to break him by talking while Reese and the other students in the background gleefully and repeatedly bounce dodgeballs off him hard enough to rebound against the gymnasium's vaulted ceiling.

 Lois: This is my one.
 My one to your eleven thousand.